-The take away from all this is to not fall temptation to the following way of thinking: I am making a lot of progress on the GRE Verbal.
+The take-away is to avoid thinking the following: I am making a lot of progress on the GRE Verbal.
 I’ve studied 500 flashcards.
 Now I’m going to study another 1,000 flashcards.
 Then I will be ready for the test.

-That you will learn the inert, dictionary definitions of a 1,000+ words is not worth debating.
-What is clearer is your performance test day: it will not show your true potential.
+Yes, you will learn the inert, dictionary definitions of a 1,000+ words this way.
+But come test day, this manner of studying will fail your true potential.

-Working through flashcards as you explore the many ways in which various words function in context will help you test day.
+In contrast, working through flashcards and exploring the many ways in which words function in context will help you test day.
 Wordnik.com is a great resource.
-It plucks sentences that are often as varied and complex as the words themselves.
-And these example sentences aren’t drawn from some random person’s blog, but are taken only from respected resources: published works, eminent newspapers and magazines.
+It exhibits sentences that are often as varied and complex as the words themselves.
+These example sentences aren’t drawn from random sites, but rather are taken only from respected resources: published works, eminent newspapers, and magazines.

-In addition to Wordnik, dictionary.com also features example sentences, and often a quote from some literary luminary.
-Another option you have is to go to nytimes.com (or any major news site, for that matter) can furnish further example sentences.
+In addition to Wordnik, dictionary.com also features example sentences and, often, quotes from literary luminaries.
+Finally, major news sites such as nytimes.com can furnish further example sentences.
 Simply enter your word into the search field.

-For instance, let’s say I am learning the word stolid, which means unemotional, not reacting much.
-Such a definition does not really help one understand how the word functions in context.
-Now let’s see what my nytimes.com search coughed up (I looked back over the last 30 days):
+For instance, say I am learning the word stolid, which means unemotional, not reacting much.
+This definition doesn’t really help me understand how the word functions in context.
+Let’s see what my nytimes.com search coughed up (I looked back over the last 30 days):

-Wow, just like that the word stolid comes utterly alive (which is slightly ironic).
-By only looking at the definition, I imagined an old man, hunched over drunk in the corner.
+Just like that, the word stolid comes alive (somewhat ironically).
+By looking only at the definition, I imagined an old man drunkenly hunched over in the corner.
 So much for definitions!
-With these example sentences, I can see stolid, embedded in the sophisticated prose of the GRE, function in varying—and surprising—contexts.
+With these example sentences, I can see how stolid, embedded in the sophisticated prose of the GRE, might function in varying—and surprising—contexts.

-Now instead of imagining a person passed, I think of the pacing of a book I read lately (or at least tried to).
-I realize that even inanimate objects, such as a bathing cap, can be legitimately described as stolid.
+Now, instead of imagining a person passed out, I think of the pacing of a book I recently (tried to) read.
+I realize that even inanimate objects, such as a bathing cap, can be described as stolid.
 Instead of dealing with an inert word, I have a wealth of associations and contexts pertaining to stolid.

-Such a multifaceted presentation of the word allows me to spot the word in context; I will also be more likely to remember the meaning of the word than if I were to only see a static definition contained within a flashcard that looks no different from the other 1,000 flashcards in my deck.
+Such a multifaceted presentation of the word allows me to spot the word in context; I will also be more likely to remember the meaning of the word than if I were to see only a static definition on a flashcard that looks no different from the other thousand flashcards in my deck.